kyma-incubator/hack-showcase/docs/github-connector/installation.md

     >**CAUTION:** Make sure the Kyma address is in the correct format.
 It consists of the domain name and cannot begin with the dot.
 For example, `35.187.32.214.xip.io`.

-    >**NOTE:** To define the Namespace in which to install chart, add the flag `--namespace`.
-To define the GitHub URL, add the flag `--set githubURL`.
-If you want to crate webhook on one repository use construction `repos/:owner/:repo`. if you want create webhook on whole organization you have to use `orgs/:org`.
-To provide security token use flag `--set githubToken`.
+    >**NOTE:** To define the Namespace in which to install chart, add the `--namespace` flag to the command.
+To define the GitHub URL, add the `--set githubURL` flag.
+If you want to crate a webhook on one repository, use the construction `repos/:owner/:repo`.
+If you want create a webhook on the whole organization you have to use `orgs/:org`.
+To provide the security token use the `--set githubToken` flag.

-3. For further steps see [configuration page](/docs/github-connector/configuration.md)
+3. For further steps, see [configuration page](/docs/github-connector/configuration.md).